 What is Ribeye Cap Steak?

-This cut of steak goes by a lot of different names, so it’s possible that you’ve heard it referred to as rib eye cap steak, prime rib cap, or even Wagyu rib steak.
-Regardless of its name, it all comes from the same spot: the rib primal area of the animal, which sits under, and lends its support to, the backbone.
+This cut of steak goes by a lot of different names, so it’s possible that you’ve heard it referred to as rib eye cap steak, prime rib cap, Wagyu rib steak, or its Latin name, spinalis dorsi.
+Regardless of its name, it all comes from the same spot: the rib primal area of the animal, which sits under and lends its support to the backbone.
 This is also the same area where you’ll get prime rib and ribeye cuts of steak.

 What Makes Rib Cap Steak So Good?

-The rib caps are actually part of a ribeye cut.
-These come from the curved top end of the ribeye, the muscley part that sits against the backbone.
-It’s not used for much movement, which is why it has the amazing melt-in-your-mouth texture that it does.
+The rib caps are actually part of a beef ribeye cut.
+These come from the curved top end of the ribeye, the part with muscle that sits against the backbone.
+This rib area is not used for much movement, which is why it has the fantastic melt-in-your-mouth texture that it does.
 Basically, the more a muscle is used, the less tender it is because it gets worked in more.
-Infrequently used muscles like the rib cap muscle are the kind most steak lovers crave!
+Infrequently used muscles like the rib muscle are the kind most steak lovers crave (like filet mignon, for example)!
+The cut also doesn’t come from a fatty part of the cow, so there’s no excess fat to make it gristly and chewy, but it does have just the right marbling to keep it tender and full of flavour.

 Is There a Difference Between Wagyu Rib Cap and Regular Ribeye Cap Steak?

 You may have heard of Wagyu steak and how its standards are among the highest for steaks.
 Well, the same is true for the Wagyu rib cap.
-If you find a steak that’s denoted as Wagyu ribcap steak, you have a steak that’s been graded with the Wagyu grading system.
-The system sets extremely high standards for its steaks, much like the USDA Prime grading system.
+If you find a steak that’s denoted as Wagyu ribcap steak cut, you have a steak that’s been graded with the Wagyu grading system.
+The system sets exceptionally high standards for its steaks, much like the USDA Prime grading system.
+These rib steaks are just about as perfect as you can get.

-Much like your other favorite cuts of steak, ribeye caps fare well pan-seared on the stovetop or cooked on the grill.
-Both cooking methods bring out the steak’s delicious flavors and, if you’re careful about cooking time, leave the smooth texture intact.
+Now, it’s time to learn how to cook ribeye cap steak to churn out the perfect steak for dinner.
+Much like your other favorite cuts of steak, the ribeye cap cut fares well pan-seared on the stovetop in a cast iron skillet or cooked on the grill.
+Both cooking methods bring out the steak’s delicious flavors, and if you’re careful about cooking time, leave the smooth texture intact.

 For either method, the preparation process will be the same.
 First, trim any excess fat off the outer edges of the steak.
-Then, season your steaks with salt and pepper or your favorite steak seasoning.
-Be sure to have your ribcaps warm to room temperature, usually for about an hour or so, before you cook them.
+Then, add some olive oil to all sides, and season your steaks with salt and ground black pepper or your favorite steak seasoning.
+Be sure to have your ribcaps come to room temperature, usually for about a half-hour or so, before you cook them.

-If you’re cooking your steaks in a pan, first melt a couple of tablespoons of butter over medium-high heat.
+If you’re cooking your steaks in a cast iron pan, first melt a couple of tablespoons of unsalted butter over medium-high heat.
 Once melted, add the steaks slowly and allow them to cook on one side for about 3 to 5 minutes, depending on your desired doneness.
 Then, flip to the other side and cook for another 3 to 5 minutes.
-Medium rare is an excellent doneness for ribcaps, and you’ll need to cook them to about 130 to 135-degrees for this level.
+Medium rare is a desirable goal for ribcaps, and you’ll need to cook them to about 140 degrees for this level.
+You can add a little minced garlic to the pan after flipping, too, for a flavorful boost.

 Conclusion: All About the Rib Eye Cap Steak